OWASP/owasp.github.io/_posts/2026-06-09-dependency-track-v5.md

 ---

-The largest redesign in the project's history brings horizontal scaling, fault tolerance, and software supply chain integrity verification to the widely used open source platform
+The largest redesign in the project's history brings horizontal scaling, fault tolerance, and software supply chain integrity verification to the widely used open source platform.

 <!--more-->
 ---